 In the weeks before her death from the rare disorder of peripartum cardiomyopathy, Shana Swers documented her ordeal on Facebook.
 Reporter Ian Shapira was intrigued, and when the Washington Post assigned him to tell the story, he chose to anchor it in Swers’ own Facebook posts.
 The clips from Swers’ wall were annotated by Shapira, who did the traditional blocking and tackling of interviewing family members and medical experts, but the writer chose to sacrifice the journalist’s traditional privilege of owning the narrative.
 The piece is already being held up as one of the most innovative alternative news stories of the year.
 Mallary Jean Tenore provides more background on Poynter.

 This entry was posted on Friday, December 31st, 2010 at 8:36 am and is filed under Advertising, Business News, BusinessModel, Circulation, Demographics, Future of Journalism, Journalism, Layoffs, NewMedia, Newspapers.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.